AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 ## VII.
 Understanding and Comparing Multiple Models

 ### Visualizing Models in Relation to Each Other
-A key aspect of Bayesian Workflow (BW) is fitting multiple models for a single problem.
+A key aspect of a Bayesian Workflow is fitting multiple models for a single problem.
 This process is not about selecting the best model or averaging models, but rather using a series of fitted models to gain a deeper understanding of each one.

 <div class="red-box">
   <strong>Remark:</strong>